weddingjuma/rafipayment_frontend/README.md

 # build ios app from cordova assets
 phonegap build ios --device
 ```
-To build the app onto an iphone, make sure your certificates and profiles are set up, open the xcproject in /platforms/ios, plug in and register the phone with Xcode, and click Run.
+To build the app onto an iphone, make sure certificates and profiles are set up, open the xcproject in /platforms/ios, plug in and register the phone with Xcode, and click Run.

 ## Libraries & Docs